sbevza/Python_Bootcamp.Day_05-1/README.md

 it was five of them, more the attempt to grasp that all of them are actually the same person, just from completely different time periods.

- &mdash; Allons-y! - enthusiastically shouts the one in red sneakers. - No destruction, you lot, alright?
+ "Allons-y!" enthusiastically shouts the one in red sneakers.
+"No destruction, you lot, alright?"

- &mdash; Obviously.
-Everyone got their screwdrivers, right? - asks the stern one with gray hair.
+ "Obviously.
+Everyone got their screwdrivers, right?" asks the stern one with gray hair.

- &mdash; I think we can damage the control unit, but it's not enough power. - says the one in leather jacket. - But that's why we are all here, isn't it?
+ "I think we can damage the control unit, but it's not enough power," says the one in leather jacket.
+"But that's why we are all here, isn't it?"

- &mdash; Brilliant! - acknowledges the blonde lady. - So each of us...I mean myself...shall take two screwdrivers instead of one and perform a sonic blast!
+ "Brilliant!" acknowledges the blonde lady.
+"So each of us...
+I mean myself... shall take two screwdrivers instead of one and perform a sonic blast!"

 The tall one in a fez turns to you and gives you a wink.

- &mdash; Just make sure I won't be interfering with myself.
+ "Just make sure I won't be interfering with myself.
 You know you can do it.
-Trust me, I'm the Doctor! - then he looks back at the approaching enemy and adds one more word - Geronimooo!
+Trust me, I'm the Doctor!"
+Then he looks back at the approaching enemy and adds one more word, "Geronimooo!"

 ---